Indoor positioning system: Inertial measurements

 Inertial measures generally cover the differentials of motion, hence the location gets determined with integrating and thus requires integration constants to provide results.
 The actual position estimation can be found as the maximum of a 2-d probability distribution which is recomputed at each step taking into account the noise model of all the sensors involved and the constraints posed by walls and furniture.

 Based on the motions and users' walking behaviors, IPS is able to estimate users' locations by machine learning algorithms.

 Positioning based on visual markers

 A visual positioning system can determine the location of a camera-enabled mobile device by decoding location coordinates from visual markers.
 In such a system, markers are placed at specific locations throughout a venue, each marker encoding that location's coordinates: latitude, longitude and height off the floor.
 Measuring the visual angle from the device to the marker enables the device to estimate its own location coordinates in reference to the marker.
 Coordinates include latitude, longitude, level and altitude off the floor.
+As visual markers usually are not symmetric, also the orientation of the user can be determined.